Heronwang/UDACITY-Data-Analyst-Nano-Degree/Statistics Project- Design AB Test for Whether to Launch Udacity Free Trial Screener/README.md

 Skills | Tasks
 --- |---
-OVERVIEW OF A/B TESTING|Identify the key concepts and considerations when designing and conducting an A/B test POLICY AND ETHICS FOR EXPERIMENTS| Adequately protect the participants in experiments;Identify the four main ethical principles to consider when designing experiments
+POLICY AND ETHICS FOR EXPERIMENTS| Adequately protect the participants in experiments;Identify the four main ethical principles to consider when designing experiments
 CHOOSING AND CHARACTERIZING METRICS|Identify techniques for brainstorming metrics;List possible alternatives when unable to directly measure a desired metric;Identify characteristics to consider when validating metrics
 DESIGNING AN EXPERIMENT|Identify the proper users to be in control and experiment groups;Calculate the number of events necessary to reach significance;Define how different design decisions affect the size of your experiment